Novel Lung Trial: Normothermic Ex Vivo Lung Perfusion (Evlp) As An Assessment Of Extended/Marginal Donor Lungs

 2. A recipient has active Hepatitis.

-4. A recipient is a re-transplant.
-A re-transplant is defined as a recipient having removal of a previously transplanted lung.
-A recipient with a previously singled transplant is eligible to enroll in the trial if it is the other lung.
+7. A recipient is a re-transplant.
+(A re-transplant is defined as a recipient having the removal and transplant of a previously transplanted lung.
+A recipient with a previously single lung transplant is eligible to enroll in the trial if it is for the other lung and within 6 months of previous transplant.)

-5. A recipient is on Nova Lung, ECMO, or on mechanical ventilation.
+8. A recipient is on Nova Lung, ECMO, or on mechanical ventilation.
+(CPAP and BIPAP are not exclusionary)

 Donor Inclusion/Exclusion Criteria for EVLP Assessment